sdpalley/docs.erisindustries.com/tutorials/services-making.md

 Remember to use your username, not idi's.

-Now.
-Let's fire up IPFS because we will be using it to share our service definition file.
+Now, let's fire up IPFS because we will be using it to share our service definition file.

 ```bash
 eris services ls